danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 ## Step 4: Implement the `_call` Method

 The `_call` method is where the main functionality of your plugin is implemented.
 This method is called when the language model decides to use your plugin.
 It should take an `input` parameter and return a result.

+> In a basic Tool, the LLM will generate one string value as an input.
+If your plugin requires multiple inputs from the LLM, read the [StructuredTools](#StructuredTools) section.

 ```javascript
 class StableDiffusionAPI extends Tool {